 The administration will establish rules and regulations for the safety of all persons using school lots and for the maximum protection of the vehicles.
 However, the district will assume no responsibility for damage to cars or for theft of cars or of articles from cars.

 Students are responsible for the contents of the vehicle.
-Adopted 5/28/90; Revised 3/25/91, 7/26/04, 4/24/17 and prevent students from violating board policies, school rules, and federal and state laws, district officials, including principals and their designees, are authorized to conduct reasonable searches according to the procedures outlined herein and in board policy JIH.
+Adopted 5/28/90; Revised 3/25/91, 7/26/04, 4/24/17

 AR JIH-R Student Interrogations, Searches and Arrests